-The adjustments for the output ZERO and SPAN setting are located on the electronic converter circuit board and are marked "Z" and "S" (see Figure G on page 10).
+The adjustments for the output zero and span setting are located on the electronic converter circuit board and are marked "Out Zero" and "Out Span" (see Figure G on page 10).
 After removing the front panel (dust-tight enclosure) from the converter, connect a suitable ammeter to terminals #3 (-) and #4 (+).
-Set the meter to "zero" by turning the "ZERO" pot located on the front panel, then adjust the "Z" pot on the circuit board until the ammeter reads 4 mA.
-Next, adjust the "ZERO" pot on the front panel until the meter reads full scale (1999).
-Then adjust the "S" pot on the circuit board until the ammeter reads 20 mA.
+Set the meter on the front panel to 0.0 by turning the "ZERO" adjustment located on the front panel, then adjust "Out Zero" on the circuit board until the ammeter reads 4.0 mA.
+Next, turn the "ZERO" adjustment on the front panel until the meter reads full scale (1999).
+Then adjust "Out Span" on the circuit board until the ammeter reads 20.0 mA.